 Trends and Latest Developments

 In recent years, The Outsiders has experienced a resurgence in popularity, particularly among young adults.
-This may be due to the novel's enduring themes of social justice, identity, and the search for belonging, which continue to resonate with contemporary readers.
+And this may be due to the novel's enduring themes of social justice, identity, and the search for belonging, which continue to resonate with contemporary readers.
 Social media platforms like TikTok and Instagram have played a significant role in this renewed interest, with users sharing their favorite quotes, creating fan art, and discussing the novel's themes.

 Tips and Expert Advice

-For instance, the repeated use of the word "gold" symbolizes innocence, beauty, and the fleeting nature of youth.
+Here's a good example: the repeated use of the word "gold" symbolizes innocence, beauty, and the fleeting nature of youth.
 By recognizing this symbolism, you can appreciate the deeper meaning of Johnny's final words and their connection to the poem "Nothing Gold Can Stay" by Robert Frost.
 What symbols resonate most with you?

 FAQ